US billionaire among seven dead in helicopter crash off Abaco

 West Virginia Governor Jim Justice, a close family friend, confirmed the deaths in a tweet on Thursday evening following reports that seven Americans had been found in a submerged helicopter some two miles offshore.

-Other victims were identified as David Jude, two young adults from Beckley, unidentified friends and an unidentified helicopter mechanic from Florida, according to the Register-Herald.
+Other victims were identified as David Jude, two young adults from Beckley, West Virginia, unidentified friends and an unidentified helicopter mechanic from Florida, according to the Register-Herald, a West Virginia newspaper.

+The bodies of the victims were brought to Grand Bahama shortly before 1am on Friday.

+Tourism and Aviation Minister Dionisio D'Aguilar told The Tribune the incident happened around 2am yesterday, however local officials did not release information until last evening.

 Tributes poured in on social media for the seven passengers who perished in the crash, with many expressing shock and heartbreak over the tragedy.